award

 What will our lemon law Sacramento lawyers do?

-Our Sacramento attorneys have decades of experience making sure that clients get the compensation they deserve if they have suffered any damages or injuries due to another party.
 We work on getting justice for our clients.
-Each attorney in Sacramento may have a different way of doing things, but our Sacramento lemon law attorneys are available to help our clients 24/7.
+Each attorney in Sacramento may have a different approach, but our Sacramento lemon law attorneys are available to help clients 24/7.
 Just some of the things that our attorneys will do with your lemon law case are:

 • Evaluate your case: this initially starts during the consultation.
-We will ask a variety of questions to determine exactly what type of defect your vehicle has, and how much in damages you should be owed.
+We will ask a variety of questions to determine the exact type of defect in your vehicle and the amount of damage you are owed.

-• Communicate with the manufacturer: it takes a highly qualified attorney to communicate and negotiate with a vehicle manufacturer, especially since vehicle manufacturers deal with thousands of lemon law claims each year.
-Our strong attorneys are not afraid of negotiating with the dealership and car manufacturers on behalf of our clients
+• Please engage a highly qualified attorney to communicate and negotiate with the manufacturer, especially since vehicle manufacturers handle thousands of lemon law claims each year.
+Our strong attorneys are not afraid to deal with dealerships and car manufacturers on behalf of our clients.

-• Filing a lawsuit: In the event that we are unable to negotiate with the vehicle manufacturer and agree on compensation, we will file a lawsuit in court.
-Several different requirements must be met to file a lawsuit, and we will navigate through the legal process for you.
+• Filing a lawsuit: If we are unable to reach an agreement with the vehicle manufacturer on compensation, we will file a lawsuit.
+Several requirements must be met to file a lawsuit, and we will guide you through the legal process.

 • Trial: If your case does go to trial, our trial attorneys are skilled and have the necessary background to represent you.